flyx/libyaml_constructor/Readme.md

  * `struct` at top-level, with fields containing anything from this list
  * `enum` at top-level
  * `char*` as string
+ * pointers to anything on this list apart from pointers (**note:** allocated things are currently not properly deallocated!)
  * dynamic lists (see below)
  * [tagged unions][2] (see below)
  * having reference to line and column in error messages